FX / KF-X Next Generation Fighter

 During a commencement ceremony of the ROK Air Force Academy in March 2001, President Kim Dae-jung said that Korea would develop its next-generation fighters by 2015.
 "Our plan includes $2.8 billion in economic benefits through the F-X offset program and it lays the foundation for long-term programs and other growth opportunities that could result in more economic benefits over the long term," said a senior Boeing executive at a news conference.
 He also said Boeing's plan includes a technology-transfer program focused on the development of the indigenous fighter program in South Korea.
-"On the indigenous fighter program, Boeing is offering 29 technology-transfer projects in the four key areas of fighter development: requirements definition and analysis; airframe, avionics and armament systems; test and evaluation; and operations and support."
-He went on to say that the nature of Boeing's commitment points out one of the unique benefits of a partnership with Boeing, which is participation in both military and commercial programs.
+"On the indigenous fighter program, Boeing offered 29 technology-transfer projects in the four key areas of fighter development: requirements definition and analysis; airframe, avionics and armament systems; test and evaluation; and operations and support."
+He went on to say that the nature of Boeing's commitment points out one of the unique benefits of a partnership with Boeing, which was participation in both military and commercial programs.

 As of 2008 the full-scale development of the next-generation KF-X fighter was said to be on track to begin in 2009, and reports said that South Korea was studying the feasibility of developing the fighter domestically.
 Boeing promised to assist Korea in developing the KFX by 2015 as part of the offset deal with the F-15K.
 Boeing could offer the F-15 or X-32 designs, just as Lockheed Martin offered the F-16 for the T-50.